 I don’t normally publish the contents of my Newsletters as a blog article.
 But COVID-19 is an extraordinary situation in my lifetime.

 We’re keeping the list of resources at the end of this article updated regularly.
-There, you’ll find links to resources on:
+Now there are fewer appearing, I’ll update them fortnightly.
+Click these links to find links to resources on:

 If you are planning to sit the PMI’s PMP exam, check-out our update here.